openstax/tutor-js/test-integration/helpers/ui/README.md

         css: '.calendar-container'

       # Options for this helper.
-      # The calendar has a custom loading indicator (not `.is-loading`),
       # and often takes longer than the default wait to load time of 1000ms.
       calendarOptions =
-        loadingLocator:
-          css: '.calendar-loading'
         defaultWaitTime: 3000

       # instantiate with options by calling the base `TestHelper`'s constructor